Emerald Ash Borer (EAB)

 What is Emerald Ash Borer

-Prior Lake and Savage have contracted with YTS Companies for injection treatments and they are making the reduced pricing available to residents.
-Howmeowners can contact YTS at 612-331-1133 directly and mention the Prior Lake treatment program for a free inspection and quote before beginning service.
+Prior Lake has contracted with Rainbow Tree Care for injection treatments and they are making the reduced pricing available to residents.
+Howmeowners can contact Rainbow Tree Care at 952-767-6920 directly and mention the Prior Lake treatment program for a free inspection and quote before beginning service (no obligation).

 The Minnesota Department of Agriculture (MDA) confirmed an emerald ash borer (EAB) infestation in Prior Lake on Tuesday, August 25, 2015.